Aaspa – Wellness am Aasee [Aaspa – Rest & Relaxation at Aasee]

 Two painted metal building site signs, construction machinery, heap of gravel, containers, power distributor, site fence, plastic sheeting

-Meadow by Aasee lake, south of the Freilichtmuseum Mühlenhof.
+Meadow near Aasee, south of the Freilichtmuseum Mühlenhof.

 Temporary installation for the duration of skulptur projekte münster 07